Colecalciferol

 Colecalciferol works by helping your body absorb more calcium from your diet.

-Note: Colecalciferol is also available as a smaller dose in combination with alendronate, and is called Fosamax Plus or Alendronic Acid/Colecalciferol tablets.
+Note: Colecalciferol is also available in combination with the medicine alendronate.
+It's also commonly called Fosamax Plus®.
+The amount of colecalciferol is less in this combination tablet.
 These tablets are taken once weekly for osteoporosis.
-Read more about these medicines.
+Read more about alendronate plus vitamin D.

-• In New Zealand, vitamin D levels are lowest during winter.
+• In Aotearoa New Zealand, vitamin D levels are lowest during winter.

 • Females tend to have lower vitamin D levels than males.